learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 ## Create an HTML Document

 Okay, time to put what we've learned to the test.
 To complete this lab, you must apply all the tags we've discussed in this lesson.
-Run `learn` to see what is required to pass each test.
+Run `rspec` to see what is required to pass each test.
 Each test will urge you on.

 ## Conclusion